SPAAM-community/AncientMetagenomeDir/assets/documentation/libraries/README.md

 ## download_sizes

 - File sizes of corresponding download files in bytes.
-- This can be used to estimated HDD space that will be used after downloaded.
+- This can be used to estimated HDD space that will be used after download.
 - Can be semi-colon separated list for paired end.
 - Missing value: `NA`